Aina-Design-Corp/mokunet/Readme.md

-# A Knowledge Hub For Project Based Learning
+# A Knowledge Hub For Project Outcomes Monitoring

-## Mokunet georeferenced routing service for organizations and clubs
+## Mokunet georeferenced routing service for organizations engaged in community-based projects